mzaien/ArabicToEnglishInput/README.md

 <hr>

 ### references
-conversion function is taken from [here](https://stackoverflow.com/questions/31439604/how-to-convert-persian-and-arabic-digits-of-a-string-to-english-using-javascript).
+Conversion function is taken from [here](https://stackoverflow.com/questions/31439604/how-to-convert-persian-and-arabic-digits-of-a-string-to-english-using-javascript).

+### Missing framework implementations :
+These are missing framework implementations, if you want to contribute to this project, you can implement one of these frameworks and open a pr.

+- [ ] Flutter
+- [ ] Kotlin
+- [ ] Java